subtleGradient/JavaScript-Appcelerator-Titanium-Mobile.tmbundle/README.md

 *Enable this by selecting the "JavaScript Titanium Mobile" language in the bottom bar of TextMate.*

 As soon as you hit the `.` (after typing `Ti`) it'll bring up the as-you-type completion list thing.

+Note: If you are at the last line and click "." then the code completion list won't appear.
+You must leave a blank line at the end of your document.